TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/cluster-quotalimit.md

 ## **Recommended Steps**

-* To increase quota, please follow the steps:
+* To [increase quota](https://docs.microsoft.com/azure/azure-resource-manager/resource-manager-quota-errors), please follow the steps:

     * Go to subscriptions [here](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade)
     * Select the subscription that needs an increased quota
     * Select Usage + quotas
     * In the upper right corner, select Request increase
-    * Fill in the forms for the type of quota you need to increase For more information, check [this article](https://docs.microsoft.com/azure/azure-resource-manager/resource-manager-quota-errors)
+    * Fill in the forms for the type of quota you need to increase

 * To check current resources, please navigate to: Azure Portal under your subscription --> Usage + quotas